Yorkville Middle School

 Ice can also help for sore muscles or other injuries.
 We recommend athletes put ice on the injury/soreness as soon as possible after their run.
 They should only keep the ice on the affected area for 15 minutes.
 They should also ice the area for 15 minutes before going to bed.

-If an injury seems more serious, we suggest having a doctor or physical therapist look at it.
-Yorkville Middle School has a partnership with Atlas Physical Therapy that allows our athletes to get a free consultation and advice for any injury they have.
-Just make sure you let Atlas know you run for the cross country team and they will help you out for no charge.
-You can contact Atlas at 630-553-0349.
+If you feel the same pain on both sides of your body it is most likely just sore.
+However, if the pain is specific to one area of your body or if it otherwise seems more serious, we suggest having a doctor or physical therapist look at it.
+Yorkville Middle School has a partnership with ATI Physical Therapy that allows our athletes to get a free consultation and advice for any injury they have.
+Just make sure you let ATI know you run for the cross country team and they will help you out for no charge.
+You can contact ATI at 630-283-6177.

-If you prefer a chiropractor to a physical therapist we recommend Dr. Jeffrey Schutt who has worked closely with Yorkville's cross country and track teams for the past few years.
-Dr. Schutt also founded Don Beebe's House of Speed with the former NFL star so he has a lot of experience with sports injuries.
+If you prefer a chiropractor to a physical therapist we recommend Dr. Jeffrey Schutt who has worked closely with Yorkville's cross country and track teams in the past as a volunteer.
+Dr. Schutt also founded Don Beebe's House of Speed with the former NFL star and worked with the University of Illinois football team so he has a lot of experience with sports injuries.
 You can contact Dr. Schutt at 630-553-1876.

 11. What Should I Eat?Our Nutrition Page has all the information you need to know about eating during the cross country season.
 A good diet will not only keep you healthy, but it can drastically improve your race times so it's a good idea to use the information on our Nutrition Page to your advantage.